fsantanna/pingus/ceu/README.md

 Claim: Transactions are the only plausible solution to concurrent mutable state -->

-Besides promoting the concurrency model of Céu, we enumerate additional motivations for this report as follows:
+Besides promoting the concurrency model of Céu, we have additional motivations to write this report as follows:

-* Expose Céu to a real code base that was neither specified nor implemented by the designers of language.
+* Expose Céu to a real code base that was neither specified nor implemented by the designers of the language.
-  Even though video games match its domain, Céu is still primarily an academic "toy" language.
-  Also, a real-world project consists of a range of requirements, forcing us to transpose the "academic fences" of papers, which usually only explore idiomatic code.
+  Even though video games match the domain of Céu, a real-world project consists of a range of requirements, forcing us to transpose the "academic fences" of papers (which usually only explore idiomatic code).
 * Exercise the interface between Céu and C/C++.
   Céu is designed to integrate seamlessly with C.
   This allowed us to perform a *live rewriting*, i.e., we incrementally rewrote code from C++ to Céu without breaking the game for long.
 * Serve as a deep and comprehensive guide for developers interested in trying Céu.
-  We discuss a number of game behaviors with an in-depth comparison between the original code in C++ and the equivalent code rewritten to Céu.
+  We provide an in-depth comparison between the original code in C++ and the equivalent code rewritten to Céu for a number of behaviors in the game.
 * Stress-test the implementation of Céu.
   Academic artifacts typically do not go beyond working prototypes.
   We also want Céu to be a robust and practical language for everyday use.